 The symptoms of PTSD can develop either immediately following the traumatic event, or several weeks or months later.
 According to the National Institute of Mental Health, PTSD symptoms are typically categorized into four groups.

-Dr. Tait and the team at Pacifica Care of Suncoast offer a customized combination of treatments to treat PTSD, including medication and therapy.
+The team at Pacifica Care of Suncoast offers a customized combination of treatments to treat PTSD, including medication and therapy.

 You may benefit from prescription medication to improve your PTSD symptoms.
 Antidepressants and anti-anxiety medications help reduce feelings of depression and anxiety so you can focus on the tools and practices you learn in therapy to restructure your memories and learn to respond to your thoughts and feelings differently.
 If your sleep is disrupted by PTSD either by insomnia or nightmares, you may benefit from a medication called Prazosin.